Learn how to read and update webhooks using the monday.com platform API, verify webhook URLs, and retry policies

 })

-The following argument determines which webhook to delete.
+You can use the following argument to specify which webhook to delete.

 Sample payload for webhook events